lolamtisch/BauCloCom_kubernetes/docu/Introduction to Kubernetes.md

 # Introduction to Kubernetes

 Kubernetes is a portable and scalable open-source-platform to manage container-based applications and services.
 It eases up the configuration as well as the automatization.
-Joe Beda, Brendan Burns and Craig McLuckie founded Kubernetes just before more Google employees collaborated.
+Joe Beda, Brendan Burns and Craig McLuckie founded Kubernetes.
+Later on more Google employees collaborated.
 (Wired, 2015) 2014 Kubernetes has been announced.
 (Metz, 2014) Version 1.0 has been published on the 21st July 2015.
-On that day the project also was founded to the Cloud Native Computing Foundation and remained then open source. (pro-linux, 2015)
+On that day the Cloud Native Computing Foundation was founded and Kubernetes was donated to it.Till then it remained open source. (pro-linux, 2015)

 Kubernetes coordinates computer-, network- and storage infrastructure.
 It has aspects of the platform as a service (paas) as well as infrastructure as a service (iaas).
 It also allows the portability between different infrastructure providers.